mattmakai/plapi/README.md

 need any code from here to get started using the API, but this README does provide a reference for getting started.

-There are currently three endpoints:
+There are currently two endpoints:

 1. [/programming-languages/](http://api.plapi.io/programming-languages/)

 1. [/tutorials/](http://api.plapi.io/tutorials/)

-1. /libraries/

-You can
+You can use these endpoints as an unauthenticated user at a rate of 5 requests per minute, or grab an API key to bump the limit up to 20 requests per minute.

 ## Examples
 ### Programming Languages